 The Oculus Rift is the headset that started the current hysteria.
 Developed by Palmer Luckey, funded via Kickstarter and snapped up by Facebook for a cool $2 billion, the Rift plugs into your computer's DVI and USB ports and tracks your head movements to provide 3D imagery on its stereo screens.

 The consumer edition Rift uses a 2160 x 1200 resolution, working at 233 million pixels per second, with a 90Hz refresh rate.
-It's high-tech stuff, which matches the HTC Vive for refresh rate, but lags behind PlayStation VR on this front.
+It's high-tech stuff, which matches the HTC Vive for refresh rate but lags behind PlayStation VR.
 However, given its access to the power of the latest PCs, it's pushing a lot more pixels than Sony's headset.

 Essential reading: Best Oculus Rift games

-The Oculus Touch controllers arrived at the end of 2016 and, through our testing, have pushed Rift to the top of the VR headset pile.
+The Oculus Touch controllers arrived at the end of 2016 and, through our testing, have pushed our opinion of the Rift closer to its competitors.
 Simply put, the Oculus Rift platform is finally a finished product that excels at giving you the VR experience the company initially promised.
-Now the price is still a sore subject, so it won't be for everyone, but it is the best all-round VR headset you can get right now.
+The price is better than it used to be, but it's still a little too expensive for everyone, especially since you need a high-end computer.
 Be sure to read our definitive Oculus Rift review for more details.

 Because of just how expensive it is to invest in high-end VR, companies have worked hard to bring us affordable VR that can run on those handy supercomputers we all carry around in our pockets.
-Thus, here are the best headsets that you can slot your phone into to power it.
-They're generally wireless and under $100 so a whole different ball game to the beasts above.
-Be careful though, certain devices work with certain phones, so check before putting down any cash.
+Thus, here are the best headsets you can slip your phone into.
+They're generally wireless and many are under £100, so it's a whole different ball game to the beasts above.
+Be careful though, certain devices only work with certain phones, so check before putting down any cash.

 1. Samsung Gear VR

 Of course, the visual experience of using Gear VR will depend on which Samsung smartphone you use.
-But there are some improvements to the actual headset no matter which Sammie handset you've got – specifically Samsung has widened the viewing angle to 101 degrees (from 96 degrees) and darkened the colour tint to reduce glare and reflections.
+But there are some features that'll give you a good experience no matter which Samsung handset you've got, like a wide 101-degree viewing angel and a dark tint to reduce glare and reflections.

 However, because of that new controller the price of this year's Gear VR has gone up a tad.
-You'll also need one of the following compatible devices to plug in: Galaxy S7, S7 Edge, Note 5, S6, S6 Edge or S6 Edge+.
-Read our full Samsung Gear VR review for more details and impressions.
+You'll also need one of the compatible Samsung phones, which includes the Galaxy S8 and S8+ and S7 and S7 Edge.
 If you have a Samsung phone, this is still the best mobile VR experience you can get.

 2. Google Daydream View

-The first headset born out of Google's Daydream VR platform, View was first revealed at I/O 2016.
-Google claims View is 30% lighter than other mobile headsets on the market – no names named but we'd guess they mean the newest Samsung Gear VR.
+The flagship first headset born out of Google's Daydream VR platform, Google claims the View is 30% lighter than any other mobile headset on the market.
+Google isn't naming names, but we'd guess it means the Gear VR.